Rivian: Shipment of first models, IPO, and expansion (2021)

 In late 2020, Rivian planned to begin shipments of the R1T in June 2021.
 The June 2021 date later slipped to August.
-By August, vehicle shipments were delayed again, partly due to the global shortage of chips.
+By August, vehicle shipments were delayed again, partly due to the global shortage of microchips.
 In September 2021, Rivian became the first automaker to bring a fully electric pickup to the consumer market, beating industry mainstays such as GM, Ford, and Tesla.
 In October 2021, Rivian began delivering the R1T truck to customers.

 On November 10, 2021, Rivian became a public company through an IPO.
 153 million shares were sold at an initial offering price of $78.00, valuing the company at $66.5 billion.
 The shares began trading on the Nasdaq under the ticker "RIVN".
 On its first trading day, the stock closed at $100.73 per share, valuing the company at just under $100 billion.
 On November 19, 2021, Ford and Rivian announced that the two automakers no longer plan to co-develop an electric vehicle.
 Ford announced the company would retain a 12 percent stake in Rivian, which reached a value of more than $10 billion after the IPO.
-Ford sold around 90 percent of its stake in Rivian for $3 billion by the end of 2022, an increase from its $1.2 billion investment.
+Ford had sold around 90 percent of its stake in Rivian for $3 billion by the end of 2022, an increase from its $1.2 billion investment.
 In December 2021, at the same time that Rivian began to deliver its R1S SUVs, Rivian's chief operations officer, Rod Copes, stepped down and retired from the company as it began to ramp up production of its vehicles.

 On March 1, 2022, Rivian announced price increases of 17% for the R1T and 20% for the R1S, citing a shortage of semiconductors and higher costs for other components.
 There was immediate backlash from customers that had previously made reservations as the price hike would also affect their preorders.
 Rivian later apologized for the retroactive price increases and stated that the original configured price would be honored for anyone with a Rivian preorder as of the March 1 pricing announcement.
 On March 14, 2022, Rivian announced the company hired Frank Klein as its COO (chief operations officer).
 Klein began on June 1, 2022.